acjay/taggy/README.md

 def locateAddress(address: String): (Double, Double) = ???
 ```

 This typed interface might catch some errors for you, but it won't stop you from accidentally calling your function on a person's name (`locateAddress(person.name)`).
-Or maybe more likely, since the results are both `Double`s, it would be pretty easy to get them mixed up (`val (lattitude, longitude) = locateAddress(address)`).
+Or maybe more likely, since the results are both `Double`s, it would be pretty easy to get them mixed up (`val (latitude, longitude) = locateAddress(address)`).

-Tagged types let you attach annotate a value with its _purpose_.
 With tagged types, the function would take the same values, but its signature might look like:

 ```
-def locateAddress(address: Address): (Longitude, Lattitude) = ???
+def locateAddress(address: Address): (Longitude, Latitude) = ???
 ```

 More safe, and more readable!

+As a bonus, even if you used converted this function to an anonymous function of type `Address => (Longitude, Latitude)`, it would be pretty much self-explanatory.

 ## Usage